Ann W. Richards Congress Avenue Bridge: Bats

 Ann W. Richards Congress Avenue Bridge is home to the world's largest urban bat colony, which is composed of Mexican free-tailed bats.
 The bats reside beneath the road deck in gaps between the concrete component structures.
 They are migratory, spending their summers in Austin and the winters in Mexico.
 According to Bat Conservation International, between 750,000 and 1.5 million bats reside underneath the bridge each summer.

 In March 1986, Merlin Tuttle, founder of Bat Conservation International, resigned from his position as Curator of Mammals at the Milwaukee Public Museum in Wisconsin and relocated his fledgling conservation organization to Austin, which had been making national headline news for its urban bat population.
 At the time, the Congress Avenue Bridge bats were widely unpopular and the colony was at risk of extermination.
 Tuttle's public education campaign to save the bats through dispelling myths and misconceptions about their threats to the citizens of Austin was met with widespread skepticism and earned him the 1986 Texas Monthly Bum Steer Award.
 However, with help from a coalition of leaders in the Austin community, the Public Health Department, and news media, Tuttle's persistent education efforts successfully reversed public opinion about the bats and turned the Congress Avenue Bridge bat colony into the highly profitable tourist attraction for the city of Austin that it is today.

 The nightly emergence of the bats from underneath the bridge at dusk, and their flight across Lady Bird Lake primarily to the east, to feed themselves, attract as many as 100,000 tourists annually.
 Tourists can see the bats from the bridge, from the sides of the river and from boats.

 A study made in 1999 by Gail R. Ryser and Roxana Popovici concludes that the economic impact of the bats to Austin city is $7.9 million each year.
 Today, businesses are using the bats as a symbol for Austin.

 A project, called "Bats and Bridges", has been put in place by the Texas Department of Transportation, in cooperation with BCI, to study the best way to make bridges habitable for bats.

 The Austin Ice Bats minor-league hockey team was named after the bridge's bats.

 The song "Bats" by Kimya Dawson and rapper Aesop Rock was inspired by the immense number of bats that reside under the bridge.

-Ozzy Osbourne features the Congress bridge bats in his music video for Patient Number 9.
+Ozzy Osbourne features the Congress bridge bats in his music video for his song "Patient Number 9".